Our Monrovia Injury Law Firm Doesn’t Just Win,

 Damages that are not monetary are known as non-economic or general damages.
 These consist of discomfort, deformity, amputation, agony and suffering, psychological anguish, loss of companionship, diminished quality of life, loss of consortium, and incapacity to use a limb, like a hand or foot.

-Punitive or exemplary damage functions more as a form of punishment for the defendant than compensatory damages they have to pay for.
+Punitive or exemplary damage functions more as a form of punishment for the defendant than compensatory damages they have to pay.
 Courts rarely award punitive damages, but they can be applied in certain situations where they determine the defendant committed willful misconduct or gross negligence.

 Errors To Avoid In Your Personal Injury Claim In Monrovia

-1. Refrain from speaking with the insurance claims adjuster directly.
-If an insurance adjuster contacts you or sends you any correspondence, you should direct them to our personal injury law firm.
+- Refrain from Speaking with the Insurance Claims Adjuster Directly — If an insurance adjuster contacts you or sends you any correspondence, you should direct them to your personal injury law firm.
 It is possible for leading questions to be asked to force you into providing statements that may be used to dispute liability or damages.

-2. Avoid taking a settlement too soon.
-A medical cost projection may only be accurate once you have reached maximum medical improvement.
+- Avoid Taking a Settlement Too Soon — A medical cost projection may only be accurate once you have reached maximum medical improvement.
 For example, if a particular treatment is unsuccessful, the cost of care may be much higher than expected.

-5. Be responsible with your social media.
-Refrain from posting any of your accidents on social media to avoid having your evidence taken out of context by claims adjusters or anyone else.
+- Be Responsible with Your Social Media — Refrain from posting about the accident on social media to avoid having your evidence taken out of context by claims adjusters or anyone else.

 The idea of going to trial seems daunting to many victims of personal injuries, so they are reluctant to start the process.
-Thankfully, more than 90% of these issues do not go to trial.
+Thankfully, more than 90% of these issues are resolved out of court.

 Your case’s likelihood of going to trial will depend on several variables, such as whether all parties can agree on the pertinent facts, the amount of compensation you seek, the cooperation of the other party, and the quality of your evidence.

-At Monrovia, the personal injury law firm of Arash Law will always strive to get fair compensation for clients without going to trial.
-Should the other party refuse a reasonable settlement offer, count on our attorneys to fiercely defend your interests in court.
+Our Monrovia injury law firm strives to pursue compensation for clients without going to trial.
+Should the other party refuse a reasonable settlement offer, our attorneys can protect your interests in court.

 In Personal Injury Cases, What Function Do Expert Witnesses Serve?

 Many expert witnesses can assist your Monrovia injury lawyer while building your case, settlement negotiations, or litigation process.
-Medical, accident reconstruction, or economic experts have extensive experience and knowledge.
+Medical, accident reconstruction, or economic experts have extensive experience and knowledge that can support your claim.
 Here are some of the most common expert witnesses called on during personal injury lawsuits and how they might help with your case:

-Defendants may dispute the necessity of particular treatments or claim plaintiffs exaggerate their injuries.
+- Doctors & Other Medical Professionals — Defendants may dispute the necessity of particular treatments or claim that plaintiffs exaggerate their injuries.
 Medical experts can provide valuable testimony in this situation.
 Nurses, neurologists, and physical therapists are examples of medical experts.

-This expert witness is called upon to explain why a plaintiff’s job performance may suffer due to their injuries.
+- Vocational Experts — These expert witnesses are called upon to explain why a plaintiff’s job performance may suffer due to their injuries.
 Vocational experts can help your legal team prove lost revenue and diminished ability to earn in the future.

-Other Experts: While the experts listed above commonly play a role in tort cases, many other specialists might assist your legal team, depending on the circumstances.
+While the experts listed above commonly play a role in tort cases, many different specialists might assist your legal team, depending on the circumstances.
 Examples include product specialists and engineers.

 Should I Visit A Doctor If My Injuries Aren’t Very Serious?

-• Some Injuries Have Latent Symptoms: Sometimes, symptoms from injuries don’t show up immediately.
+Latent Symptoms — Sometimes, symptoms from injuries don’t show up immediately.
 This may occur for a variety of reasons.
 The adrenaline produced by a stressful situation, such as a car accident, can often disguise the pain of the injuries you sustain.

-• Medical Assessments Must Be Performed Within a “Reasonable” Timeframe: It’s essential to know how insurance companies operate to understand why this component matters.
+Timely Medical Assessment — It’s essential to know how insurance companies operate to understand why this component matters.
 Typically, insurance companies will input the details of your accident into a program, and the output released is what they think you deserve as compensation.

-• You Must Be Able to Connect Your Injuries to the Accident: If you put off the medical assessment, the insurer might say that your injuries must have been caused by something else.
+- Connecting Injuries to the Accident — If you put off the medical assessment, the insurer might say that your injuries must have been caused by something else.

 What Is The Time Limit In Monrovia For Filing A Personal Injury Case?

-A personal injury case in California has two years from the accident date to file a lawsuit.
+An injured person in California has two years from the accident date to file a lawsuit.
 This two-year rule does have some exceptions.
-For instance, individuals who have been injured as minors or victims of medical malpractice.
-Under such circumstances, the statute of limitations might be extended.
-Additionally, there is a six-month statute of limitations for injuries caused by the negligence of government agencies.
+For instance, the statute of limitations may be extended for minors or individuals who are mentally incapacitated.
+In cases involving injuries caused by government entities, a shorter six-month deadline often applies.

-If you wish to determine whether you are subject to a statute of limitations, you must seek legal advice as soon as possible.
+If you wish to determine whether you are subject to a statute of limitations, seek legal advice as soon as possible.
+An attorney can review your case and provide guidance on your next steps.
+You can contact our Monrovia injury law firm to schedule a free initial consultation.

 FAQs